Winter Blues in Seniors: What Is It, and How Can It Be Overcome?

 Holidays and Special Occasions

-Many celebration-worthy special occasions occur throughout the year, from Valentine’s Day to New Year’s Eve to birthdays and anniversaries sprinkled throughout.
-Of course, it’s important to remember your senior loved one’s birthdays and important occasions, but also be sure to include them in other special events such as extended family birthday parties, graduations, weddings, and other celebrations.
-If your parent or loved one is living in a senior living community, work with them to coordinate off-campus trips to family gatherings.
+Many celebration-worthy special occasions occur throughout the year, from Valentine’s Day and New Year’s Eve to birthdays and anniversaries sprinkled throughout.
+Of course, it’s important to remember your family member’s birthdays and important occasions, but also be sure to include them in other special events such as extended family birthday parties, graduations, weddings, and other celebrations.
+If your family member is living in a senior living community, work with them to coordinate off-campus trips to family gatherings.

 Casual Visits

-In addition to the above suggestions, you don’t need an excuse to visit parents or loved ones.
-Little events such as watching a favorite weekly show together or sharing a special treat can go a long way.
-Encourage your family and friends to put a day on their calendars once a month to just hang out with your senior loved one during the winter months.
+You don’t need an excuse to visit your family member.
+Even something small, such as watching a favorite weekly show together or sharing a special treat, can go a long way.
+Encourage your family and friends to put a day on their calendars once a month to just hang out with a senior family member during the winter months.
 Even an hour-long visit can make all the difference during bouts of the winter blues in seniors.

 Ready to see the community?